lookit/lookit-api/docs/source/frames.md

 Your frame can extend any number of mixins.
 For now, be careful to check, when you use a mixin, that your frame does not defining any properties or functions that will conflict with the mixin's properties or functions.
 If the mixin has a function `doFoo`, you can use that from your frame simply by calling `this.doFoo()`.

+Below is a brief introduction to each of the common mixins; for more detail, see sample usages throughout the exp-addons codebase and the mixin-specific docs [here](https://lookit.github.io/exp-addons/modules/mixins.html)

+#### FullScreen
+This mixin is helpful when you want to show something (like a video) in fullscreen mode without distractions.
+You will need to specify the part of the page that will become full screen.
+By design, most browsers require that you interact with the page at least once before full screen mode can become active.

+#### MediaReload
+If your component uses video or audio, you will probably want to use this mixin.
+It is very helpful if you ever expect to show two consecutive frames of the same type (eg two physics videos, or two things that play an audio clip).
+It automatically addresses a quirk of how ember renders the page; see [stackoverflow post](http://stackoverflow.com/a/18454389/1422268) for more information.

-#### YUIdoc documentation
+#### VideoRecord
+Functionality related to video capture, in conjunction with the [Pipe](https://addpipe.com) system, for which MIT has a license.

+### Documenting your frame

 We use [YUIdoc](http://yui.github.io/yuidoc/) for generating "automatic" documentation of  exp-addons frames, available [here](https://lookit.github.io/exp-addons/modules/frames.html).
-If you want to contribute your frames to the main Lookit codebase, please include YUIdoc-formatted comments following the example of existing frames, e.g. `exp-exit-survey` or `exp-lookit-geometry-alternation`.
+If you want to contribute your frames to the main Lookit codebase, please include YUIdoc-formatted comments following the example of existing frames, e.g. `exp-lookit-exit-survey`.
 Make sure to include:

 * A general description of your frame
 * An example of using it (the relevant JSON for a study)